timschreiner/Batphone/README.md

 Batphone
 ========

-A simple library / pattern for building distributed services using your favorite technologies
+A simple library / pattern for building distributed services on top of your favorite messaging systems